-Jumping spiders belong to the Family Salticidae.
-With over 4,000 species known throughout the globe, tropical regions are most influenced.
+With over 4,000 species known throughout the globe, tropical regions are most influenced by these spiders.
 However, some species thrive in the frigid Himalayas.
 Over 300 species exist within North America.
-Jumping spiders tend to exhibit dull coloration, although the bodies of some males may glisten.

-Jumping spiders are particularly abundant in grassland and prairie environments, where they prey upon bollworms, cotton leaf worms, webworms, cotton flea hoppers, stinkbugs, leafhoppers and mosquitoes.
-Jumping house spiders also enter indoor habitats by being accidently carried in on plants or a person.
-These arachnids can be found in yards, as well as inside and surrounding barns and houses.
+Jumping spiders are particularly abundant in grassland and prairie environments.
+Jumping house spiders also enter indoor habitats by being accidentally carried in on plants or a person.
+These arachnids can be found in yards as well as inside and surrounding barns and houses.

 The jumping spider eludes predators in different ways.
 Some species use camouflage and blend into the surrounding environment.
 Others remain alert and watchful for predators as well as prey.
 If a threat is detected they flee or hide.